 Mediators should be realistic about potential outcomes and help manage the potential participants’ expectations regarding likely outcomes, financial and emotional costs and timescales of each option.

 This may also include referrals to other support services.

+If mediation is to proceed, the meeting also provides the first opportunity to prepare the participant for involvement in a process that is likely to be very unfamiliar to them.
+This may involve the provision of materials, online resources, opportunities for reflection, consideration of what mediation might achieve for themselves and their family.

 Costs and legal aid